Kai-Meiklejohn/SimulatedAnnealing-BoxStacker/README.md

 - **State:** a candidate stack.
 - **Energy:** negative of stack height (we minimise energy).
 - **Neighbourhood:** random local edits (swap, remove/insert, replace, or rebuild part of the stack).
+The number of boxes that can be changed in a move is controlled by the temperature parameter t.
 - **Acceptance:**
   - Always accept improvements.
-  - Otherwise accept with probability exp(-ΔE / T), allowing escape from local optima.
+  - Otherwise accept with probability exp(-ΔE / t), allowing escape from local optima.
-- **Cooling:** after each iteration, reduce temperature T ← T - r until T ≤ 0.
+- **Cooling:** after each iteration, reduce temperature using t = t - r (as required by the assignment outline), until t ≤ 0.

 ## Build & Run